Silver Apples of the Moon (Morton Subotnick album): Composition

 Running for over sixteen minutes, "Part I" is a slow, moody section, incorporating 'pinprick' tones which move around the stereo field, and calm passages which are abruptly interrupted by electronic noise.
 The track makes wide-ranging usage of glissandi, whistles, sirens and other sounds and tones, and also incorporates irregular sections and "capricious shapes."
 The "atomized melodies, eerie sighs [and] hissing explosions of sound" are reminiscent of early electronic compositions by Milton Babbitt and Karlheinz Stockhausen.
 The introduction to the piece, featuring undulating pitches that rise and fall, was the first part of the album recorded.
 A rhythm in the middle of the track emerges alongside numerous high-pitched melodies atop underlying minimal noise, while the coda features low and slow bass tones.

 By contrast, "Part II" opens with high-pitched "ding-y" sounds that Subotnick referred to as the sound of "silver apples," and develops a pulse before climaxing with frenzied "proto-club rhythms," with sequences pasted over a steady ostinato.
-Beeps and bleeps are played atop the sequenced phrases.
+"Beeps and bleeps" are played atop the sequenced phrases.
 Underlying the track is an ever-rising whirring that varies in pitch against numerous sounds which "flash" in and out of the piece.
 Sequenced synthesizer phrases were an innovation at the time.
 According to writer Alfred Hickling, "[t]his had simply never been heard before.
 Early electronic compositions were mostly about sine waves, oscillations, timbre – all devoid of rhythm, by and large."
-Subotnick nonetheless said his discovery of beats happened almost by accident: "In the early days, it took a long, long time – sometimes even days – to programme a sequence.
+Subotnick nonetheless said his discovery of these rhythms happened almost by accident: "In the early days, it took a long, long time – sometimes even days – to programme a sequence.
 Quite unintentionally, I found I had created this pulsating rhythm.
 I started grooving with it – and it blew my mind."

 Title and packaging

-Subotnick named Silver Apples of the Moon in reference to a line from "The Song of Wandering Aengus" by poet William Butler Yeats: "The silver apples of the moon, the golden apples of the sun."
+Subotnick named Silver Apples of the Moon in reference to a line from "The Song of Wandering Aengus" by poet W. B. Yeats: "The silver apples of the moon, the golden apples of the sun."
 The musician said at the time that the name was chosen because he felt it aptly reflected the composition's unifying theme, which he said was "heard in its pure form at the end of 'Part II'."
 He nonetheless commented later that the name did not "really mean anything," and instead chose it as he liked the sound of it.
 In another account, the composer said the name was chosen as a metaphor for certain sounds on the album:

-Robert Hunter named a Grateful Dead song "Silver Apples of the Moon," found on Infrared Roses (1991), after Subotnick's album.
-English band Laika also named their 1994 album Silver Apples of the Sun after Subotnick's record.
-The album sleeve of Subotnick's Silver Apples features a psychedelic design by William S. Harvey, incorporating artwork by Anthony Martin.
+The album sleeve features a psychedelic design by William S. Harvey, incorporating artwork by Anthony Martin.